Border Police of New South Wales: Western Port

 This district, proclaimed in 1840, initially was bounded to the south by Mount Macedon, to the west by the Bendigo region, to the north by the Murray River and to the east by the Yarra Ranges and Western Port.
 The first Commissioner of Crown Lands for this district was Frederick Armand Powlett.
 Powlett received a new batch of around 12 convict troopers from Sydney for his Border Police, and was soon dispatched to the Mount Macedon and Campaspe River areas in pursuit of recalcitrant groups of Aboriginal people.

-In October 1840, Powlett and his Border Police troopers were involved in large operation two miles from Melbourne, apprehending an entire gathering of Wurundjeri and Taungurong people.
-Together with military personnel from the New South Wales Mounted Police and the 28th Regiment of the British Army, Powlett's unit took around 300 Aboriginal men, women and children prisoner on suspicion of causing disturbances hundreds of kilometres away near to the Ovens River.
-Powlett's men shot dead a man named Tinbury and wounded several others during the arrest.
+In October 1840, Powlett and his Border Police troopers were involved in large operation two miles from Melbourne, apprehending an entire gathering of Wurundjeri and Taungurong people in what has become known as the Lettsom raid.
+Together with military personnel from the New South Wales Mounted Police and the 28th Regiment of the British Army under Major Samuel Lettsom, Powlett's unit took around 300 Aboriginal men, women and children prisoner on suspicion of causing disturbances hundreds of kilometres away near to the Ovens River.
+They shot dead a Taungurong man named Winberri and wounded several others during the arrest.
 The entire group was then led into Melbourne where thirty-three of the men were placed in irons and chained together.
 The chained men were placed in jail, while the others were locked into a warehouse.
 Forty people escaped from the warehouse after a number of elders provided a distraction resulting in the shooting death of one of these older men.
 The people in the warehouse were released two days later after having all their hunting instruments destroyed and dogs shot dead.
 Of the thirty-three jailed men, most were eventually released but nine Taungurong were found guilty of criminal behaviour and sentenced to a decade each of transportation.